Tomáš Berdych: 2012: Hopman Cup & Davis Cup champion, US Open semi-final

 Berdych started the 2012 season winning the 2012 Hopman Cup for the Czech Republic with compatriot Petra Kvitová.
 They were seeded first and won all their ties.
 Berdych finished the tournament with a 4–0 singles record, defeating Grigor Dimitrov, Mardy Fish and Frederik Nielsen in the group stages.
-In the final, Berdych and Kvitová both won their singles ties against France, with Berdych defeating Richard Gasquet, 7–6, 6–4.
+In the final, Berdych and Kvitová both won their singles ties against France, with Berdych defeating Richard Gasquet.

-At the 2012 AAMI Classic, Berdych lost his ties against Bernard Tomic and Andy Roddick respectively, after being a set up in each match.
-At the 2012 Australian Open, Berdych reached the quarterfinals after winning against Nicolás Almagro in the fourth round, 4–6, 7–6, 7–6, 7–6.
+At the 2012 AAMI Classic, Berdych lost to Bernard Tomic and Andy Roddick At the 2012 Australian Open, Berdych reached the quarterfinals after winning against Nicolás Almagro in the fourth round.
 The match was marred by controversy, as Berdych refused to shake Almagro's hand because he believed Almagro had intentionally aimed a shot at him during the match.
 Because of this, Berdych was booed whilst leaving the court.
-In the quarterfinals, Berdych lost to second seed and eventual finalist Rafael Nadal in four sets after winning the first set.
+In the quarterfinals, Berdych lost to second seed Rafael Nadal in four sets after winning the first set.

-Berdych won his first ATP tournament of 2012 at the 2012 Open Sud de France, defeating third seed Gaël Monfils, 6–2, 4–6, 6–3.
+Berdych won his first ATP tournament of 2012 at the 2012 Open Sud de France, defeating Gaël Monfils.
 This was Berdych's seventh career title and his fourth ATP World Tour 250 series title.
 This was followed by his reaching the semifinals at the 2012 ABN AMRO World Tennis Tournament, before falling to Juan Martín del Potro.
-Berdych played at the 2012 BNP Paribas Open as the seventh seed, where he faced Sergiy Stakhovsky in the second round after receiving a bye.
-After winning the second round, Berdych defeated Andy Roddick, 6–3, 4–6, 6–2, but then lost to Almagro, 4–6, 0–6.
-This was followed by another upset in the third round of the 2012 Sony Ericsson Open, losing to Grigor Dimitrov, 3–6, 6–2, 4–6.
+At the 2012 BNP Paribas Open he beat Sergiy Stakhovsky and Andy Roddick, but then lost to Almagro.
+This was followed by another upset in the third round of the 2012 Sony Ericsson Open, losing to Grigor Dimitrov.

-Berdych began his clay-court season at the 2012 Monte-Carlo Rolex Masters, where he reached the semifinals after upsetting third seed Andy Murray 6–7, 6–2, 6–3, in the quarterfinals.
-He was defeated by No. 1 Novak Djokovic, 6–4, 3–6, 2–6, in the semifinals.
-Berdych competed at the 2012 Mutua Madrid Open as the sixth seed.
-In the early rounds, Berdych had straight-set victories over Kevin Anderson and Gaël Monfils.
-He thrashed Fernando Verdasco, 6–1, 6–2 in the quarterfinals.
-In the semifinals, Berdych defeated tenth seed Juan Martín del Potro 7–6, 7–6, for a place in the final.
+Berdych began his clay-court season at the 2012 Monte-Carlo Rolex Masters, where he reached the semifinals after upsetting third seed Andy Murray in the quarterfinals.
+He was defeated by No. 1 Novak Djokovic in the semifinals.
+Berdych competed at the 2012 Mutua Madrid Open and had straight-set victories over Kevin Anderson and Gaël Monfils.
+He thrashed Fernando Verdasco in the quarterfinals and beat Juan Martín del Potro for a place in the final.
 He was beaten by Roger Federer in three sets in the final.
-Federer leads their head-to-head 11–4.
+Federer led their head-to-head 11–4.